nnh/SE-Assistant-Workbench/admin-activity-tracker/readme.md

 2. Set Up New Project: Open the admin-activity-tracker directory as a New Project.
 3. Open `admin_activity_tracker.R`.
 4. Run the Script:
    Click the Source button to execute the script.
+If prompted for Google authentication, follow the on-screen instructions to grant access to the Google Sheets API.
    Follow the on-screen prompts or logs for results.

 ### Features